 Will I get alerted if the extension is removed?

-Yes!
-As of May 2021, we have introduced uninstall alerts for both extensions.
-If we detect either extension has been removed, we will alert you!
+Yes, if we detect either extension has been removed, we will alert you!
 Here's an example of what that alert may look like in your dashboard: